 Knowing how to choose a PC case is an integral part of building your own rig.
 There’s a lot of info to wade through, but you don’t have to go through it blind.
 This post outlines some of the critical things you should consider, alongside some recommendations to help you on your way.

 Case Size And Motherboard Support

 The first thing to think about when choosing a computer case is what size of case you want.
-Cases come in various shapes and sizes, but there are four sizes you’ll typically see on the market.
+Cases come in a large variety of shapes and sizes, but there are typically four main PC case sizes you’ll see on the market.
 These are, from largest to smallest: